-Table 1: Recommended Risk-Based Approach in Reporting of Changes
+339 Table 1: Recommended Risk-Based Approach in Reporting of Changes

-Product Risk Classification Non-Significant Changes Significant Changes Low risk No submission required Change to be documented in QM No submission required/documented in QMS Medium risk Change registration or change notification required (change notification with immediate implementation is recommended) Medium/High Risk License amendment or change registration required (change submission with RA approval High risk recommended)
+Product Risk Classification Non-Significant Changes Significant Changes Low risk No submission required.
+Change to be recorded in QMS and/or technical documentation of the medical device.
+No submission required.
+Change to be recorded in QMS and/or technical documentation of the medical device.
+Medium risk Change registration or change notification required. (change notification with immediate implementation is recommended) Medium/High Risk License amendment or change registration required. (change High risk submission with RA approval recommended)

-reporting requirements Note 2: QMS requirement: Manufacturer should be reported, hence it is recommended to consult local jurisdiction and guidance on the
+Note 1: In some jurisdictions, all changes whether significant or non-significant may need to be reported, hence it is recommended to consult local jurisdiction and guidance on the reporting requirements